knative/docs/docs/install/operator/configuring-eventing-cr.md

 First, you need to make sure your images are saved in the following link:

-- Image of `eventing-controller`: `docker.io/knative-images/eventing-controller:v0.13.0`.
+- Image of `eventing-controller` in the deployment `eventing-controller`: `docker.io/knative-images/eventing-controller:v0.13.0`.
 - Image of `eventing-webhook`: `docker.io/knative-images/eventing-webhook:v0.13.0`.
-- Image of `imc-controller`: `docker.io/knative-images/imc-controller:v0.13.0`.
+- Image of `controller`: `docker.io/knative-images/controller:v0.13.0`.
-- Image of `imc-dispatcher`: `docker.io/knative-images/imc-dispatcher:v0.13.0`.
+- Image of `dispatcher`: `docker.io/knative-images/dispatcher:v0.13.0`.
-- Image of `broker-controller`: `docker.io/knative-images/broker-controller:v0.13.0`.
+- Image of `eventing-controller` in the deployment `broker-controller`: `docker.io/knative-images/broker-eventing-controller:v0.13.0`.

 Then, you need to define your operator CR with following content: